SynPlay: Large-Scale Synthetic Human Data with Real-World Diversity for Aerial-View Perception: SynPlay Dataset

 \subsection{Other design factors}

-{\bf Characters.} We have designed 456 virtual characters using the Character Creator~\cite{Charactercreator}, where each character is involved in multiple game scenarios.
-To vary the appearance of the characters and avoid generating biases, each character was uniquely designed with gender, skin color, age, height, obesity (body type), hair (styles and colors), and outfits.
+{\bf Characters.} We designed 456 virtual characters using the Character Creator, with each character participating in multiple game scenarios.
+To vary appearances and avoid biases, each character was uniquely designed by gender, skin color, age, height, obesity (body type), hair (styles and colors), and outfits.
 We kept the gender ratio between male and female at 1:1 and the ratio of skin color among white, black, yellow, and brown at 1:1:1:1.
 For age, each character was designed to fall into one of three categories: child, middle-aged, and elderly, and the ratio was set at 1:2:1.
 For each gender and age group, heights were modeled to follow a bell-shaped distribution, resulting in an overall dataset range of 140 to 190 cm.
 We manually designated every character with a unique outfit, while setting the hair and obesity aspect as diverse as possible.

 {\bf Backgrounds.} For each scenario, we set different environmental factors: sites, lighting conditions, and weather.
-A game takes place at one of ten custom-built sites.
-These include five urban locations (three common city areas, a construction site, and a factory site) and five natural sites (a green area, a snowy field, a desert, a meadow, and a beach).
-Multiple locations within each site map can be used as local playgrounds.
-To vary the lighting conditions, we take into account five different times of day: dawn, morning, noon, afternoon, and sunset.
-We consider three types of weather: sunny, foggy, and rainy.
+A game takes place at one of ten custom-built sites, including five urban locations (three city areas, a construction site, and a factory) and five natural sites (a green area, snowy field, desert, meadow, and beach).
+Multiple locations within each site map can serve as playgrounds.
+To vary lighting, we consider five different times of day: dawn, morning, noon, afternoon, and sunset.
+We use three types of weather: sunny, foggy, and rainy.
 All of these are randomly determined for each scenario.